 You can see, for example, the kind of content organic visitors find particularly interesting and build more content like it.

-You can also look at those pages with a low dwell time and apply all the tips mentioned before, to improve them.
+You can also look at those pages with a low average time and apply all the tips mentioned before, to improve them.